CookiePLMonster/CookiePLMonster.github.io/_posts/2025-02-22-need-for-speed-black-box-series-research.md

 Exient's PS2/Wii version of NFS Undercover is NFS Carbon in disguise, and so the code carries over all the checks from Carbon (including a wrong serial for MW Black Edition).
 However, these go unused, and the game grants no loyalty bonuses at all.

+# NFS Underground Magazine 22

+For my NFS Underground playthrough, I looked into the infamous Drift Score magazine unlock conditions.
+Turns out they were bugged, and I now released a SilentPatch for PC and PS2 versions of the game fixing this bug, as well as a few others.

+Due to the significance of this bug fix, I detailed it in [a separate post]({% post_url 2025-03-12-need-for-speed-underground-magazine-22-silentpatch %}).

 ***

 # Post changelog

+* {{ "2025-03-12" | date: page.date-format }} -- NFS Underground Magazine 22 issues researched.
 * {{ page.date | date: page.date-format }} -- initial version.
 Later edited to clarify missing MW Black Edition serials in PAL releases of Carbon and ProStreet.